Avoid the area: Residents warned over blaze near Telford cemetery

 Residents are being told to avoid the area near a cemetery in Telford after a large wild fire broke out.

-At around 12.15pm, Shropshire Fire and Rescue Service (SRFS) control received reports of a fire at Castle Green Cemetery in Coalbrookdale.
+At around 12.15pm, Shropshire Fire and Rescue Service (SRFS) control received reports of a fire on land near Castle Green Cemetery in Coalbrookdale.

-A fire service spokesman said crews are currently tackling a blaze involving approximately 100 metres by 25 metres of grass and gorse at the cemetery.
+A fire service spokesman said crews are currently tackling a blaze involving approximately 250 metres by 100 metres of grass and gorse by the cemetery.

 Firefighters are expected to remain at the scene for several hours.